 top of page

 Unlike food allergies, which trigger immediate immune reactions, food sensitivities can cause delayed and subtle symptoms, making them harder to identify.
+At WellnessRX Pharmacy, we help patients uncover potential food sensitivities and create personalized plans to support digestion, energy, and overall health.

 What Are Food Sensitivities?